Intermittent Fasting is a big topic in the fitness industry. Rightly so, as it's such…

 What else did he say?

 “Black coffee was key in AM as you suggest” – there is no greater appetite suppressant in the immediate sense, than black coffee.
-The narrower your eating window is, the more important this becomes for fat loss purposes.
+The narrower your eating window is, the more important this becomes in your Intermittent Fasting schedule.

 What about the training he did to maintain his solid muscular base whilst losing so much fat?